 U.S. expat brokerage account restrictions vary between brokerage firms.
 Some firms will let you keep your existing brokerage account once you have moved overseas but will not permit clients to open a new brokerage account due to residency in a foreign country.
 Other firms request that expat clients close all their existing U.S. financial accounts when discovering a client has an international address.
 The American expat account restrictions may even be different for taxable and retirement accounts (IRA, Roth IRA, and 401k).

 There is no U.S. law that says American expat brokerage accounts must be frozen or shut down when moving abroad.
 The decision to freeze an account is an internal financial institution policy.
-Rather than complying with these new international regulations, many U.S.-based brokers decide it is easier to close or freeze American expat brokerage accounts.
+Rather than complying with these new international regulations, many U.S.-based brokers (such as UBS, Wells Fargo, Merrill Lynch and Morgan Stanley) decide it is easier to close or freeze American expat brokerage accounts.
 2019 Brexit concerns have increased these complexities for many U.S. brokerage firms serving U.S. expats.
 This causes countless headaches for American expat investors who need a reliable place to grow and protect their wealth.

 Special Case – American Expat Inherited IRA Accounts:

 One area where expat brokerage account restrictions are particularly burdensome is related to inherited IRA accounts.
 Oftentimes a parent or other family member living in the U.S. may pass away while the beneficiary of their IRA is an American living abroad.
 Many brokers will not open an inherited IRA account due to the foreign residency, which in an extreme case may force a taxable liquidation for a beneficiary that lives overseas.